 NATIONAL GRIEF AWARENESS DAY | AUGUST 30

+On August 30, National Grief Awareness Day recognizes the time it takes to heal from loss doesn’t have a prescribed course and is a reminder closure comes in many forms.
 When a loved one dies, the void they leave affects everyone differently.
-On August 30, National Grief Awareness Day recognizes the time it takes to heal from loss doesn’t have a prescribed course and is a reminder closure comes in many forms.

-On National Grief Awareness Day take stock of those in your life who have been effected by a form of loss.
-The death of a loved one, close friend or enduring an extreme change in their lifestyle can trigger grief.
+Throughout the day, take stock of those in your life who have been affected by a form of loss.
+The death of a loved one, a close friend or enduring an extreme change in their lifestyle can trigger grief.
 When we lose the stability of shelter, a job or a routine we have known for years, we suffer a type of loss that requires closure.
 Some adjust to these changes easily, and others take time to become familiar with new routines.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL GRIEF AWARENESS DAY

 Visit www.change.org to find out more, sign the petition, and use #GriefAwarenessDay to share on social media.

 NATIONAL GRIEF AWARENESS DAY HISTORY